cesiu/EBScraper/README.md

-**classifier.py** is an experimental class that uses some very simple machine learning to attempt to figure out how to classify an MOC (the Star Wars era it pertains to, in this case).
+**classifier.py** is an experimental class that uses some very simple machine learning to attempt to figure out how to classify a creation by determining the Star Wars era (Original Trilogy, Expanded Universe, etc.) and the type (vehicle, diorama, etc.) it pertains to.
 The classifier is used by the scraper, not as a standalone program. `pypy classifier.py` will give the option of resetting the saved classification data.